Overview of UDL Principles

 >> Welcome to the course, everyone.
 This video provides a basic overview of the framework for Universal Design for Learning or UDL.
 Let's get started.

 One of the many wonderful things about our post-secondary system in Ontario is our rich and diverse student population, along with our diverse staff and faculty.
-As you know, our students come from a multitude of unique and intersecting lived experiences.
+I myself am a student, in my final year, and I am one of several you will be hearing from in this course.
+As you know, we students come from a multitude of unique and intersecting lived experiences.
 That's why it's essential for educators to employ a variety of strategies that reflect this diversity.
-Our students may be English language learners; have differing accessibility needs; and may be supporting dependents while in school.
-They come from diverse cultural and economic backgrounds; have multitude of social identities; and bring with them considerable life and often work experiences.
+Students may be English language learners; have differing accessibility needs; and may be supporting dependents while in school.We come from diverse cultural and economic backgrounds; have multiple social identities; and bring with us considerable life and often work experiences.
 The list goes on.
-So how do you ensure that these students can make the most of your learning resources?
+So how do you ensure that your students can make the most of your learning resources?
 Follow along with presentations, stay engaged and feel included?
-Universal Design for Learning.
+Universal Design for Learning!

 UDL is a teaching framework and a reflective practice that utilizes strategies to enhance the learning experience for the widest range of learners.
-It's all about ensuring that curriculum and all learning spaces are designed to be accessible and responsive for all of our students.
-Because it's essential that students get the most of your learning space and expertise.
+It's all about ensuring that curriculum and all learning spaces are designed to be accessible and responsive for all students.
+Because it's essential that we students get the most out of your learning space and expertise.
 The good news is you’re probably already including some UDL elements in your practice without realizing it.
-The key is to reflect on your inclusive teaching and learning practices and build upon them in an intentional way.
+The key then is to reflect on your inclusive teaching and learning practices and build upon them in an intentional way.

-Introduction to UDL - Runtime 5:00 min
+Introduction to UDL - Runtime 5:37 min